 During a post graduate course in learning design, one of the students attempted to present instruction on the solar system without the use of any visuals.
 After the professor gave a curt lecture on importance of multi-sensory instruction, she asked the student to at least draw the solar system on the board.
 Seeing the embarrassed student cringe and apologize for complete lack of artistic ability, I agreed to illustrate the planets.

 Astronomy is not one of my strengths, and the college classroom did not have the latest in drawing materials.
 In fact it was a rather archaic one with real slate blackboard.
 Grasping a quartet of pastel chalk, I began to illustrate Mercury as dusty yellow, Venus as a swirl of colors, and the earth in pastel blue and green.
 The red planet, Mars, I rendered in pink and then began working on the gas giants.
-I realized any drawing of the solar system to scale would be tiny dots on an immense blackboard.
-But my vastly exaggerated plant sizes and vastly diminished distances still provided relative information to reinforce the instruction.
+I realized any drawing of the solar system to scale would be tiny dots of planets on an immense blackboard.
+But my vastly exaggerated planet sizes and vastly diminished distances still provided relative information to reinforce the instruction.

 It is not distracting to receive visual and auditory stimulus at the same time, if one reinforces the other.
 A theory called dual coding attempts to explain this phenomenon as resulting from using both hemispheres of the brain, the left for language and the right for visuals, to store information.
 Evidently storing new data in multiple area of the brain lessen cognitive overload in over-activated areas.

-However this data has not been scientifically tested and may not be accurate.
-Try watching a TV program without the sound and without the picture.
-The vast majority of times you will be able to perceive more of what has occurred if you listen to the sound only.
-Most of the time people actually learn more from what they hear because less visual information is presented.
+If you want to test it for yourself, try watching an unfamiliar video that has a narrator without the sound, and then listening to another similar video without seeing the video.
+Most of the time you will be able to perceive more of what has occurred if you listen to the sound only.
+People actually learn more from what they hear because less visual information is presented in most instruction.